kevstercalli/GAM305TeamPurple/README.md

 Project Log Assignments
 Module Three Project Log - Team Development: QA and Testing Plan:

 -Determine the preffered means of communication and a collaborative method to develop the document.
 How       will you test objects, levels, and games during the development cycle?
-Develop a schedule and include:       Play Test: testing during th preproduction stage.
+Develop a schedule and include:       Play Test: testing during the preproduction stage.
 Demo: Testing before marketing will demo the project.
 Code Release: Checking the code release demo with the test plan.

     -Communication and Collaboration
       -We will communicate through Discord for small updates during development.